vaeryn-uk/vul/README.md

 The ignore files prevents committing big/unintended files, such as as engine cache files or built binaries.

 The attributes file configures asset files, such as images or models, to be tracked by Git LFS to reduce storage requirements.

+## Functionality

+### Data table sources

+Data table sources allow for importing files into Unreal's Data Tables.
+This offers the following features over & above native UE data table functionality:

+* YAML data files, which tend to be more user-friendly & more concise than JSON.
+* Support for multiple files feeding in to one data table, rather than needing a huge, single JSON file.
+* Test operation to verify what will happen before performing a real import.
+* [TODO] Automated triggering of imports on project start/preview start/cook etc.
+* [TODO] Automatic population of row name references (below)

+### Data table rows

+* [TODO] A data table row base class that always includes its RowName
+* [TODO] Data table wrapper to coordinate access to data table rows.
+  * [TODO] Only ever need one allocation for a single row, rather than copying data everywhere.
+* [TODO] A RowReference type in row structs that allow for convenient access to other rows.
+  * [TODO] The reference has enough information to fetch the referenced row itself.